AntonioModer/adonaac.github.io/source/documentation/tilemap/index.markdown

 -- auto tile based on auto tiling rules tilemap:autoTile()

--- if using the engine create a new area/level for the tilemap, -- add the tilemap to the 'Default' layer so it can be drawn -- generate box2d collision solids,
+-- if using the engine add the tilemap to the 'Default' layer so it can be drawn -- and generate box2d collision solids fg.world:addToLayer('Default', tilemap) fg.world.areas['Default']:generateCollisionSolids(tilemap)
--- and then activate the area/level so that everything in this area happens fg.world:createArea('...', 0, 0)
-fg.world:addToLayer('Default', tilemap)
-fg.world.areas['...']:generateCollisionSolids(tilemap)
-fg.world.areas['...']:activate()
 ~~~

 Using the code above the and the below tileset: